 The licence for the Pinjarra refinery requires Alcoa to implement a groundwater monitoring program, specifying sampling and analysis methodologies.

 Portions of the Pinjarra refinery are also classified under the Contaminated Sites Act 2003 as possibly contaminated – investigation required.
 DWER is communicating with Alcoa regarding the further investigations necessary to address the classification.

-Compliance inspections in 2017 and 2020 did not identify any non-compliances with licence conditions.
-The requirements of Ministerial Statement 646 were audited in December 2019.
-No non-compliances were found in relation to dust emissions.
+Compliance inspections in 2017 and 2020 did not identify non-compliances with licence conditions.
+The requirements of MS646 were audited in December 2019 and no non-compliances were found in relation to dust emissions.

 What is happening now?Show more

 In September 2022, DWER met with the Shire of Murray regarding complaints of dust received by both organisations.
 DWER will continue to work collaboratively with the Shire, the community and other relevant Government agencies to investigate the concerns raised.